atsevan/airpollutionbot/README.md

 3. Start a conversation with the bot and share your location.
 4. Create a subsription and get AQI updates to be informed about air pollution in your area!

-## Contributing

-Contributions are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Translation
 How to Modify the messages.gotext.json File for a Specific Language (e.g., Belarusian):